lnoel4289/OC-P6-HotTakes-API/backend/README.md

 ## Install dependencies

 The server will not function until all dependencies are installed.
 To install them, run `npm install` from the root directory.

+## Github

+This code is also available at